smagr173/BBMobile/ReadMe.md

 scan with your device which will open the project in the Expo Client app.
 Another option is to send the link to your email address or have a linked sent using your phone number.
 Once sent, the link will automatically open the project using the Expo Client app.

+Enter the link below into your browser to view the project which is hosted on the Expo server.
+Here, you will be given options to open the project on your mobile device.

 <h4>Project Link</h4>
 expo.io/@bagelbartest/bagel_bar_mobile